How can creativity help us realise our power and purpose and adapt to a new world of work?

 What is ‘invisible work’, who is doing it, and how can it prepare us for the future?
 Join us as creativity expert John Howkins maps the evolution of this new way of thinking and working, and examines how it can unlock productive, fulfilling paths to success.

-Based on the RSA approach to evolving circumstances surrounding the worldwide Coronavirus outbreak, all in-person events up until 17 April 2020 (RSA Public, Fellowship and Rawthmells events) are being cancelled, postponed or, where possible, being held online.
+Based on the RSA approach to evolving circumstances surrounding the worldwide Coronavirus outbreak, all in-person events up until the end of May 2020 (RSA Public, Fellowship and Rawthmells events) are being cancelled, postponed or, where possible, being held online.
 We will be in touch with anyone who is registered to attend an affected event.
 Please accept our apologies for any inconvenience caused.

 For up to date information about the RSA response, please check our Coronavirus update page